sindresorhus/sindresorhus.github.com/source/content/apps/aiko.md

 4. Select “AAC” as output format and tap the convert button.
 5. Save the converted file and open it with Aiko.

-*I would also recommend sending feedack to Telegram that they should support M4A for voice notes.*
+*I would also recommend sending feedback to Telegram that they should support M4A for voice notes.*

+#### How can I export the transcription as subtitles (SRT)?

+When the transcription is done, click the share button in the toolbar, and choose “SRT”.

 #### Is the app native?